houghtos/AWS-Seq/README.md

   3. Get status and attributes of commands invoked.
   4. Get instance IDs of all active instances.
   5. Deostray all terraform infastructure.

-## Heavily recommend launching EC2 instances from same region as S3 buckets.
-Copying between an EC2 spot instance and S3 from the same region does not incur download charges.

 ## Setting up: